 How is this possible?
 A shell, is a shell, is shell, right?
 Well modern ammo makers are employing new techniques, using different components, varying shot composition – just check out their websites where advantages are explained in detail.
 The net result is that shells have a wide spectrum of performance.

 Just as rifle hunters dial in their weapons with specific loads, the best way to know how your shotgun will function with a specific round is to go to the range and get it on paper.
 Correlate those results to the birds you’ll be hunting and the ranges you expect to be shooting them.
 Then, wait until you get to the field where the birds will invariably not cooperate with your predictions.

 A good motto to follow, you can never have too many ammo options when hunting upland game.
-The chart (below) gives some basic guidelines, but every hunter has an opinion on what shell works best.
+The chart (above) gives some basic guidelines, but every hunter has an opinion on what shell works best.
 Go shoot and form yours.